 One of the things you should consider is the potash that comes from your stove.
 Yes, all that wood turns into ashes that can be recycled and used.
 One of the things that you can do is to store them in a container (preferably a metal one that has a tightly-fitting lid) and use them later for producing your own soap.
-The ashes are boiled down in water (yes, this too can be done on your wood stove!), and combined with lye and other ingredients.
+The ashes are boiled down in the water (yes, this too can be done on your wood stove!), and combined with lye and other ingredients.

 Your ashes can also be used for metal polishing, for the likes of metals such as brass and silver.
-It works really well straight up, or mixed with just a few drops of water.
-The ashes can also be combined with your compost piles and used as a form of fertilizer to replace many valuable minerals and nutrients that comes from carboniferous materials being burned.
-Why do you suppose a new forest sprouts up in a few years after a forest fire?
+It works really well straight up or mixed with just a few drops of water.
+The ashes can also be combined with your compost piles and used as a form of fertilizer to replace many valuable minerals and nutrients that come from carboniferous materials being burned.
+Why do you suppose the new forest sprouts up in a few years after a forest fire?
 All of that burned wood goes into the soil and enriches it.
 You can turn it into your gardens when you’re planting in the springtime for the same effect.

 Charcoal is another product that you can take from your wood stove.
 Used for a variety of things besides just cooking, charcoal can also be finely-crushed and added to your ash supply to make soap.
 It can be set aside for use as cooking material or a fire-starting ingredient and even used to clean teeth.
 Charcoal can also be used to filter water (see previous articles on water purification).

 There’s also soot from the chimney (although you’ll probably have to wait until springtime to obtain it when you brush your chimney pipe).
 Soot is the black substance formed by the combustion of your wood in the stove.
-This is fine particulate matter that adheres to your pipe walls, and is blackened, consisting mainly of carbon that has not been completely burned.
+This is fine particulate matter that adheres to your pipe walls and is blackened, consisting mainly of carbon that has not been completely burned.
 Soot is responsible for many chimney fires.
 Soot can be mixed (in small quantities as needed) with a little bit of vegetable oil and some water to make your own ink.
-A type of soot is called lampblack, and is used in enamels, paints, and inks from a commercial perspective.
+A type of soot is called lampblack and is used in enamels, paints, and inks from a commercial perspective.